‘General Hospital’ Spoilers: Ryan Resurfaces As Ava Pays Him Another Visit

 — General Hospital (@GeneralHospital) September 26, 2019

-The week of October 14 has a couple of curious spoilers to chew on regarding this story line.
+The week of October 14 has a couple of curious spoilers to chew on regarding this storyline.
 For some reason, Laura is expected to reach out to Ava.
 Previous General Hospital spoilers had stated that Laura was supposed to be getting involved in Ava’s world.
 This week might just be the start of that.
 It could be that Laura is the one who helps her get back on her feet on to move on from Ryan’s hold on her.

 The other spoiler for that week says that Chase will be heading to Pentonville to deal with the aftermath of Ryan’s act of violence.
 That doesn’t sound good.
 There is a reason that Ryan will act out and Ava may just be the reason.
 Maybe she will go see her ex to let him know that she is done and won’t let him control her anymore.
 Once Ryan realizes that he is not in her thoughts or feelings any longer, that may bring on his rage.